The brief said "website." The problem said something else.

 The first instinct was a simple form: name, phone, items, time.
 But the pattern I kept seeing was the same.
 Customers order too much at once, pick unrealistic times, and the kitchen has no way to push back.

 The flow uses progressive disclosure.
 You pick your burgers first.
 Add-ons appear only after.
 Then the pickup time.
 Then your contact info.
 Each step narrows the options.
-The customer never faces a long form.
-The kitchen never receives an order they can't fulfill.
+The customer never faces a long form, and the kitchen never receives an order it can't fulfill.

-Pickup time slots are generated server-side from the restaurant's actual opening hours, with a 30-minute preparation buffer and 15-minute intervals.
-The system blocks requests outside operating windows.
+Available pickup times are tied to the restaurant's opening hours, and the system blocks requests outside operating windows.

 After checkout, the customer lands on a real-time tracking page.
 A circular progress ring visualizes the five-step journey with perceived progress mapping: the ring jumps to 5% on submission, 30% on acceptance, 65% during preparation, 100% on ready.
 An elapsed timer shows minutes since the order was placed.
 The order details expand into a collapsible section with item thumbnails and prices.